Jiramide/KeyboardLayoutAnalyser/README.md

 corpora that I've created.
 * [X] As a user, I want to be able to load the saved geometries, layouts and corpora that I've saved.

+---

+## Instructions for Grader
+* In order to load application state from file, you can go to the Corpora, Keyboard.Geometry, Keyboard.Layout windows and use the load button located at the button.
+This will show a pop up dialog that queries the user for a name, which the application will load into its app state.
+* In order to save application state to file, you can go to the same windows as listed above, select items you want to save and then press the save button.
+This button allows for multiple item selections as well, so you can press
+<Ctrl> or <Shift> while selecting items to select multiple; pressing the save
+button when multiple items are selected will save all of them.
+* To generate the first event (add keyboards to tournament), go to the Tournament tab and press the create tournament button.
+You will be greeted with fields related to constructing a tournament.
+To add a keyboard, select any geometry and layout from the dropdowns then press add keyboard.
+* To generate the second event (remove keyboard from tournament), go to the same window as above and create a tournament.
+After adding keyboards into the tournament, a remove button should appear on the same line as the keyboard.
+Pressing that button will remove that keyboard from the tournament.
+* To find the visual component, create a tournament with multiple keyboards.
+Afterwards, you'll be directed back to the main tournament page.
+A tournament should now be appearing in the list.
+Select that tournament, press view tournament and a bar graph showing the scores of all of the keyboards will appear.